andrew-na-git/Score-Embedding-Fast-Diffusion/README.md

 You'll need a working Python environment to run the code.
 The recommended way to set up your environment is through `pip`.

-We recommend using `pip` virtual environments to manage the project dependencies in isolation.
+We also recommend using `pip` virtual environments to manage the project dependencies in isolation.

 To install the required packages: